 On October 13, 2023, a putative securities class action was filed in the U.S. District Court for the Central District of California, captioned Spitzer v.
 Flexon, et al., Case No. 2:23-cv-08659, naming certain of the Company's current and former directors and officers as defendants.
 The suit alleges claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder based on allegedly false and misleading statements regarding, and allegedly inadequate disclosure surrounding, the Company's business, operations and prospects and the circumstances leading up to the restatement of the Company's quarterly and annual financial statements.
 The suit is purportedly brought on behalf of persons and entities that purchased or otherwise acquired the Company's securities between June 14, 2021 and September 22, 2023 and seeks to recover unspecified compensatory damages and other relief, including attorney's fees.
 The Company may incur significant legal expenses in defending the legal matters described above during the pendency of these matters, and in connection with any other potential legal matters, including expenses for the potential reimbursement of legal fees of officers and directors under indemnification obligations.
-The Company anticipates these legal fees to not exceed the insurance deductible of \$1.2 million.
+The Company anticipates these legal fees to not exceed the insurance deductible of \$1.2 million and has not recorded a liability as of December 31, 2023.
+There were no legal fees incurred as of December 31, 2023.